lossanna/RestoreNet/data/raw/README_rawdata.md

 ## Other
 `edited-monitor_conflicting-monitoring-info-resolved.xlsx`
-- Originally from 02.R script, but then I redid the script on 2023-09-09 so I don't need to do manual edits anymore.
+- Originally from `02.R` script, but then I redid the script on 2023-09-09 so I don't need to do manual edits anymore.
 I wrote justifications here, though, so I thought I would save the file.
 All the changes should be the same.
 - Spreadsheet of monitoring events with conflicting information between the `subplot` and `2x2` data.
 Monitoring information refers to the columns `Site`, `Date_Seeded`, `Date_Monitored`, `Plot`, `Treatment`, and `PlotMix`.
 Each monitoring event (for each plot) is given an ID number (`MonitorID`), unrelated to the data actually collected from the subplot or 2x2 m plot.
 - Converted to an Excel file to manually edit so I could highlight changes and add comments.
 - `comparison` tab manually edited to highlight correct values in green, and wrong values in yellow.
 Comments inserted to give brief explanation of how this decision was made.
 Justifications also written in comments in `02_correct-monitoring-info.R` script.
+There is no code to create this output anymore, because I changed the script to better explain changes in the script, so as not to rely on an Excel sheet.
 - `corrected` tab manually created to have table of only correct information to read back in.